ZuinigeRijder/python-broadlink-smart-plug-mini/README.md

 - copy run_smart_plug_mini_once.sh, smart_plug_mini.cfg and smart_plug_mini.py in this smart_plug_mini directory
 - change inside smart_plug_mini.cfg the smart_plug_mini settings
 - chmod + x run_smart_plug_mini_once.sh
+- optionally: add running "python csv_to_google_sheet.py" to this script

 Add the following line in your crontab -e to run it once per hour 9 minutes later (crontab -e):
 ```
 9 * * * * ~/smart_plug_mini/run_smart_plug_mini_once.sh >> ~/smart_plug_mini/run_smart_plug_mini_once.log 2>&1
 ```

+---
 # Sniffing the e-Control App

 For the ones who also want to be able to sniff the calls from e-Control the App, this is how I did it (do it at your own risk):